 Symantec Drive Encryption

-Note: Symantec Drive Encryption is only supported on dual-boot systems on a single hard disk.
+Note: Symantec Drive Encryption is supported only on dual-boot systems on a single hard disk.
 Performing encryption on two separate hard disks is not supported.
 Symantec Encryption Desktop must be installed on both operating systems before encrypting the disk.

 Be aware when using Partition mode encryption, this mode only supports dual-booting with another operating system (such as Linux) as long as you encrypt only the Windows partition.
 The unsupported operating system must be on separate non-encrypted partition.
 If encrypting both OS partitions is desired, Full Disk encryption mode must be used instead of Partition mode.

 For a common dual-boot-environment with Windows and Linux, install them as usual - Windows first and then Linux afterwards.
 You can install grub in the MBR of the system disk, typically /dev/sda.
-When using a version of Linux that is not supported by PGP Desktop/Symantec Encryption Desktop, you have to only encrypt the Windows partition.
+When using a version of Linux that is not supported by Symantec Encryption Desktop, you have to only encrypt the Windows partition.
 When you boot, the bootguard will come up and you can authenticate.
 Grub will be loaded with the usual menu and you can load the encrypted Windows or the other, non-encrypted operating system.